Weston family wakes up to find 8-foot gator floating in swimming pool - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 After some resistance and a few minutes of wrangling with the unwelcome guest, the trapper was able to get the gator under control and out of the water.

-Gomez’s daughter got to ask the trappers about how he catches gators.
+Lencina got to ask the trapper about how he catches gators.
 She also learned an important lesson on what to do if she ever comes across another one.

-“I would just do the same thing: call 911.
-If the police can’t do anything, an animal catcher,” she said.
+“I would just do the same thing: call 911 and be, like, if the police can’t do anything, an animal catcher,” she said.

 Gomez said he thinks the large reptile crawled into the pool area through a hole in the mesh screen enclosure.